Using QRNG - Remix Example

 Introduction

 QRNG (Quantum Random Number Generator) is a free to use public utility provided by the API3 DAO that provides quantum randomness on-chain.
-It is powered by Airnode, the first-party oracle that is directly operated by the QRNG API providers.
+It is powered by Airnode a first-party oracle that is directly operated by the QRNG API providers.
 This way, Quantum RNG can be provided on-chain in a trustless manner without the need for a third-party oracle.
 The QRNG service is currently available on all major EVM compatible chains.
 Check the list of supported chains here.

 This guide will walk you through coding and deploying a smart contract that requests a quantum random number on-chain using API3's QRNG Service.